-If the Bank purchases its own shares, the amount paid reduces equity as treasury shares until their cancellation.
+If the Bank or other entities covered by consolidation purchases its own shares, the amount paid reduces equity as treasury shares until their cancellation.
 Should these shares be sold or re-allocated, the payment received is recognized in equity.

-2.30.
+2.31.
 Supplementary capital